One of the most fascinating deserts in the world forms the natural boundary between the Indian subcontinent and mainland Asia.

 Remarkably, the desert is native to a wide variety of trees such as Acacias, and various types of shrubs and herb species.

-Therefore, a program to plant newly introduced shrub and tree species in the desert is being conducted to avoid the sand dunes moving around.
+Therefore, a program to plant newly introduced shrub and tree species in the desert is being conducted to avoid the dunes moving around.

 7. About 18% of the desert consists of protected areas